Stretching and the Coordination of Muscles

 What Happens to Blood Flow During Stretching

-• Improved delivery of oxygen and glucose
+• Delivery of oxygen and glucose

-• Better removal of metabolic waste products
+• Removal of metabolic waste products

 • Rehydration of connective tissue and fascia

-Effects on the autonomic nervous system
+Effects on the Autonomic Nervous System

 Slow stretching, especially when paired with steady breathing, shifts the nervous system toward parasympathetic dominance.
+This has system-wide effects:

 • Reduced heart rate and blood pressure

-• Improved digestive signaling
+• Improved digestive signalling

 • Lower baseline muscle tone

-Integration with the rest of the body
+Integration With the Rest of the Body

 • Spinal reflex tone decreases